Emergence of $^4$H $J^\pi=1^-$ resonance in contact theories: Theory and numerical methods

-We then solve the integro-differential~\eref{eq:rgm_sgl}, which is projected into partial waves, to obtain the relative $s$- and $p$-wave functions via a standard finite-difference method.
-The amplitude $a_L(k)$ is subsequently found with boundary conditions identical to~\eref{eq:FYe_a}, albeit, for real momenta, only.
+We then solve this integro-differential equation, which is projected into partial waves, to obtain the relative $s$- and $p$-wave functions via a standard finite-difference method.
+The amplitude $a_L(k)$ is subsequently found with boundary conditions identical to~\eref{eq:FYe_a}, albeit, for real momenta.
+It is worth noting that this structure can be interpreted as the dynamical equation of a trimer-atom halo EFT (review:~\cite{Hammer:2022lhx}).
+This relation between the RGM, extended-core treatment and a field theory with elementary neutron and trimer point-like fields becomes explicit through a local expansion~\cite{Apagyi_1983}~of the integral kernel in \eref{eq:rgm_sgl}.
+The non-local part of \eref{eq:rgm_sgl}~is thereby expressed as a series

-Another difference to the microscopic formulations is the smaller breakdown momentum $K_{d-n}$.
-Compared to $K_{d-n}$, the resonance momentum remains relatively large even when calculated with respect the n$^3$H threshold ($k_{\rm res}^{halo}$), as pertinent for halo-EFT formulation.
+whose summands define the vertices of the infinite terms of a Lagrangean built of trimer and atom fields.
+In principle, our choices of regulators and core-wave-function expansion allow for an analytic evaluation of this vertex structure.
+This is beyond the scope of this work where it suffices to realize the general structure of the $\hat{K}_n$ operators as products of order-$n$ polynomials times Gaussians.
+The strength and fall-off parameters of each $\hat{K}_n$ are, in principle, determined through the atom-atom renormalization conditions implicit in the LECs $C_0$ and $D_0$.

+Stated explicitly, no additional renormalization of the effective triton-neutron potentials \footnote{Written in the so-called parameter representation, $\ve{y}'$ is an additional expansion label.
+As such, permutation operators have no effect on it.
+Hence, one does not expect a symmetric form for the kernel $\hat{U}^{(3)}_{\rm eff}(\ve{y},\ve{y}',E)$ in which the core-projectile exchange has been already considered (see~\figref{Fig:Potential}).}~ is required, and we obtain their dependence on $C_0$ and $D_0$~(see~\eref{eq:vnn,eq:vnnn})~by analytically integrating out fast, \ie, core-internal degrees of freedom.
+The LECs of the halo EFT, \ie, the terms in \eref{eq:rgm_nonlocexp}~relevant at a certain order, inherit their dependence from $\hat{U}_{\rm eff}$.
+In effect,~\eref{eq:rgm_sgl}~represents a halo EFT with two degrees of freedom: the extended but inert triton and a neutron, with an interaction parametrized by the underlying nuclear theory.
+A necessary matching constraint between the two descriptions is the wave function of the three-nucleon state, \ie, the core.
+To satisfy this constraint, we feed the single-particle densities of the SVM calculation to the RGM integration over the fast degrees of freedom, thereby obtaining $\hat{U}^{(2)/(3)}_{\rm eff}$ as functions of the expansion coefficients of these densities in a set of $\leq8$ Gaussian functions.
+An important difference to the microscopic formulations is the smaller breakdown momentum $K_{d-n}$.
+Compared to $K_{d-n}$, the resonance momentum remains relatively large even when calculated with respect to the n$^3$H threshold ($k_{\rm res}^{halo}$), as pertinent for halo-EFT formulation.
 Therefore, the na\"ive estimate for the theoretical uncertainty of the halo EFT is larger than the expected~\eftnopi~uncertainty: $k_{\rm res}^{halo}/K_{d-n}>k_{\rm res}/m_\pi$.
-However, the renormalizability of the theory,~\ie, the cutoff independence inside the truncation error of the theory for the resonance-related observables, and the sheer existence of the pole will be still be accessible in the RGM formulation.
+However, the renormalizability of the theory,~\ie, the cutoff independence inside the truncation error of the theory for the resonance-related observables, and the sheer existence of the pole are accessible with the RGM formulation.